cockroachdb/docs/v19.2/cockroachcloud-frequently-asked-questions.md

 ### Do I need a load balancer to connect to my cluster?

-No. CockroachCloud generates a [connection string] to a regional load balancer for the cluster, so no additional work is needed on the application side.
+No. CockroachCloud generates a [connection string](cockroachcloud-connect-to-your-cluster.html) to a regional load balancer for the cluster, so no additional work is needed on the application side.

+If you have a multi-region cluster, make sure you generate the connection string to the region closest to where your application is running.

 ## Cluster maintenance